imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 #### Properties of program generation

 When generating our programs we want to ensure the following:

-1. **uniform coverage** - we want programs to cover the space of OPCODEs completely, so that all the OPCODEs are modeled appropriately and "fairly".
+1. **Uniform coverage** - we want programs to cover the space of OPCODEs completely, so that all the OPCODEs are modeled appropriately and "fairly":
-    - impact of values on stack is captured,
+    - Impact of values on stack is captured.
-    - impact of circumstances where the instructions appear is captured.
+    - Impact of circumstances where the instructions appear is captured.
-2. **little measurement noise** - we want programs to be such that noise is limited.
+2. **Little measurement noise** - we want programs to be such that noise is limited:
-    - in particular we want to be able to tell, if factors external to the OPCODE execution impact the measurement,
+    - In particular we want to be able to tell, if factors external to the OPCODE execution impact the measurement.
-    - i.e. we want to separate "good variance" from "bad variance."
+    - I.e. we want to separate "good variance" from "bad variance."
 The former means variance that represents variability in computational cost inherent to the OPCODE execution.
 The latter means noise introduced by inadequate measurement and external factors.
-3. **feasibility of measurement** - we want programs to be easily supplied to various EVM/Ewasm implementations and measurement harnesses we devise.
+3. **Feasibility of measurement** - we want programs to be easily supplied to various EVM/Ewasm implementations and measurement harnesses we devise.

 At Stage II, we plan to compile a detailed rundown of the specifics of each OPCODE, to be taken into account when using in program generation and then instrumentation, since some OPCODEs have special traits which should be kept in mind (e.g. `CALLDATASIZE` reads from the calldata input to EVM/Ewasm execution, `BALANCE` might depend on the balance of the account checked).